xiallc/PixieSDK/examples/example_pixie16api/README.md

 familiar with this implementation. `example_pixie16_sdk` compiles and links against the new library `Pixie16Api.so`.
 This library provides users a legacy compatible C wrapper to the `PixieSDK`.

 Users will note that the difference between using the Legacy library and the Pixie16Api is simply the linked library and a change to the included header file.
 This strikes a balance between maintaining backward compatibility, while also allowing users access to enhanced functionality.

 ## Configuration file format

 The configuration file format is a JSON file.
 The file contains a single array element, where each element represents a module in the configuration.
 The software will automatically determine the number of modules in the system according to the number of objects in the file.
 The order of the objects defines the slot to module number mapping.
-In the example below, Slot 2 will map to Module 0.
+For example, Slot 2 will map to Module 0.
+On Windows environments the `\` in file paths should be escaped, see the example below.

 ```
 [
   {